 Angelika pulled together 10 sewing packs ready to post out but within a couple of days’ word spread and we had 80 women plus staff who wanted to be part of the project.

 Women across the North East, Yorkshire, Midlands and the North West, are coming together to use sewing to share how they are feeling during the pandemic.
-This includes women who are in prison in HMP Low Newton, women in recovery from addiction, women living in our women and children’s unit, women living in our accommodation projects and women who are unable to access our usual community programmes who are at risk of domestic abuse and sexual violence.
+This includes women who have experience of the criminal justice system, women in recovery from addiction, women living in our women and children’s unit, women living in our accommodation projects and women who are unable to access our usual community programmes who are at risk of domestic abuse and sexual violence.
 And the feedback already is amazing.

 We’ve always known that craft is an engaging activity and people really enjoy doing it, but what we are hearing, loud and clear, is: crafts are helping to contain, heal and overcome trauma.
 Craft shouldn’t be underestimated and seen as the beginning stages of support: they are a part of recovery which lets women express themselves and be heard in different ways.
 They build on strength, skills, talents and help women to recognise these things in themselves and build a different future.